Layered Insights into Digestion and Healing

 • War between paragraphs and words

 Through obscure communications, Paragraphs formed a partnership with Symbols.
 This was for the purpose of mobilization.
-Within weeks, Paragraphs had declared a war on Words.
+Within weeks, Paragraphs declared war on Words.